 Experience enables mindset shifts to take place

 There is no doubt the practice of mindfulness is one of the key skills you, as a leader, must master if you are going to be credible moving forward.
-Being able to be open-minded, dispense with fixed, or limiting beliefs and use emotionally intelligent practices is becoming apparent as key leadership skills, and are imperative to create a mindset shift.
+Being able to be open-minded, dispense with fixed, or limiting beliefs and use emotionally intelligent practices is becoming apparent as key leadership skills, and are imperative to creating mindset shifts.

 Many moons ago, as a young manager, I realized I had to learn quickly if I was going to earn and grow the respect and credibility of my team.
 I made many mistakes, and it took many years to learn what worked and what didn’t.
 Becoming mindful was a major factor in improving my leadership ability.
 This HBR research, concludes mindfulness isn’t always a success factor if the leader has a strong enough vision and strategies to make things happen, but it also concedes leadership is much more effective if the leader practices mindfulness.